 SMS Sender Verification

-Typically, one of the telltale signs of identifying a smishing attack is four-digit numbers because they indicate the use of email-to-text services.
+Typically, a telltale sign of identifying a smishing attack is four-digit numbers because they indicate the use of email-to-text services.
 However, the attacker is using a standard complete number in this smishing campaign to bypass identification through this well-known detection technique.

 Unlike how a sender’s emails are used to identify and filter against phishing attacks, smishing attempts can’t be blocked based on the sender’s phone number because phone numbers may get recycled and reused by future legitimate entities.
 Additionally, unlike phishing emails, phone numbers do not contain spelling and grammar mistakes that can be used to identify a suspicious source.
 These unique characteristics of phone numbers allow the attacker to further bypass security controls and distribute their initial text, leading to a higher success rate in reaching their intended victims.